amos-teo/Portfolio-Data-Generator/README.md

 You may also specify the index(es) you want to use in the analysis.
 The set-up so far can hold a mix of 2 indexes based on percentages which you specify.
 To set up the performance and standard deviation calculations on Tableau, please refer to the workbook linked below.

+The 'Portfolio_Demo_Data.xslx' file contains the output which can be used for visualization and reporting.

 Please check out some visualizations that can be produced using data generated. https://public.tableau.com/app/profile/amos.teo/viz/PerformanceDemoUsingPython/PerformanceSummary